jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   (e) the Financial Advisers Act 2008:
   (f) the Financial Markets Authority Act 2011:
   (g) the Financial Markets Conduct Act 2013:
-  (h) the Financial Service Providers (Registration and Dispute Resolution) Act 2008:
+  (h) Parts 1 to 7 of the Intelligence and Security Act 2017:
   (i) the Financial Transactions Reporting Act 1996:
   (j) the Gambling Act 2003:
   (k) the Goods and Services Tax Act 1985: